 Selling technology presents unique challenges relative to selling other types of solutions.
 Tech solutions are often expensive, require in-depth research for buyers, and provide value that can be difficult to quantify.

 For all of these reasons, it takes particular skill and preparation to succeed in this industry.
 Here are a few examples of best practices to help turn sales leads into customers in a technology industry.

 Clearly Emphasise Long-Term Benefits

+A lot of the value provided by high-tech solutions takes place behind the scenes.
+It is also difficult at times to compute return on investment with direct revenue or cost-savings metrics.
 The best place to start is with a thorough understanding of the customer business, as well as the critical business issues the buyer faces.

+You have to clearly articulate the long-term benefits to the business and its customers.
+For instance, you might sell a software solution that simplifies a critical process for a company department.
 Don’t focus on the technical nature of the solution, focus on the time-savings, reduced stress for users and enhanced customer experience.

+It is imperative that you identify the different roles people play and emphasise the benefits that appeal most to those roles.
 Map out each of the individuals in the buying process and make sure you have a strategy in place that allows you to communicate your business benefits to each of the stakeholders.

 As an example these might include: